Back to the Future: The Game: Plot

-Six months following the events of the third movie, Emmett "Doc" Brown had remained far absent from 1986 that the bank began foreclosing his home and properties.
-Marty McFly arrives in time to the foreclosure sale to prevent Biff Tannen from acquring Doc's notebook with information regarding time travel, but is shocked to suddenly discover the DeLorean time machine, which he thought was previously destroyed, (Note: As depicted in the 1990 film Back to the Future Part III.) has returned outside his house, with both Doc's pet Einstein as well as a recording of Doc explaining of the DeLorean's automatic retrieval system should Doc have fallen on hard times.
-Being plagued with a recent nightmare of Doc fading away, Marty sets out to investigate, discovering that Doc, under the alias "Carl Sagan", was arrested for arson of an illegal speakeasy and killed by Irving "Kid" Tannen in August, 1931.
+Six months following the events of the third movie, Emmett "Doc" Brown has long been absent from 1986, leading the bank to foreclose on his home and properties.
+Marty McFly arrives in time to the foreclosure sale to prevent Biff Tannen from acquiring Doc's notebooks on time travel, but is shocked to suddenly discover the DeLorean time machine, which he thought was previously destroyed, (Note: As depicted in the 1990 film Back to the Future Part III.) has returned outside his house, with both Doc's dog Einstein and a recording of Doc explaining the DeLorean's automatic retrieval system should Doc have fallen on hard times.
+Being plagued by a recent nightmare of Doc fading away, Marty sets out to investigate, discovering that Doc, under the alias "Carl Sagan", was arrested for arson of an illegal speakeasy and killed by Irving "Kid" Tannen in August 1931.

-Marty travels to 1931 to rescue Doc, using an invention crafted by Emmett's younger self, still a legal clerk at the time.
-In spite of the breakout failing even with the invention successfully crafter and Kid's interference, the rescue is successful, but Marty starts fading away when attempting to return home, discovering his grandfather Arthur "Artie" McFly, Kid's accountant, was killed due being subpeonaed into testifying against Kid, and thus have to make another trip to rescue him.
-While Artie is saved, Marty and Doc return to an alternate 1986 where, due to Kid never having been convicted, the Tannens have become a powerful crime family whom dominated Hill Valley.
-They are forced to make yet another return to 1931 to convict Kid with the help of Kid's moll Trixie Trotter, finally saving their supposed future from Tannen abuse.
+Marty returns to 1931 to rescue Doc, using a rocket-powered drill invented by Doc's younger self Emmett, still a legal clerk at the time.
+Despite the breakout failing even with the invention successfully built and Kid's interference, the rescue is successful, but Marty starts fading away when attempting to return home, discovering his grandfather Arthur "Artie" McFly, Kid's accountant, was killed after being subpoenaed into testifying against Kid, and thus have to make another trip to rescue him.
+While Artie is saved, Marty and Doc return to an alternate 1986 where, due to Kid never having been convicted, the Tannens have become a powerful crime family who have dominated Hill Valley.
+They are forced to again return to 1931 to convict Kid with the help of Kid's moll Trixie Trotter, finally saving their supposed future from Tannen control.

-However, their actions cause Doc to fall in love with local reporter Edna Strickland, who takes Doc away from his supposed destiny in watching Frankenstein — which would inspire him to pursue his scientific career — and this creates an alternate, quasi-orwellian 1986 in which Edna used Doc and his inventions to turn Hill Valley into a conformist society.
-Marty, who is supposed to be a model citizen in this reality, is forced into breaking rules to get an audience with Doc — now called "Citizen Brown" — and painstakingly tries to persuade him on his supposed original destiny.
-While he agrees after learning Edna usurped Citizen Brown's original rehabilitation program and turned it into a brainwashing one, Edna detains both Citizen Brown and Marty, whom only manage to escape with the help of the alternate versions of both Marty's family and girlfriend, Jennifer Parker.
+However, their actions cause Emmett to fall in love with local reporter Edna Strickland, who takes him away from his supposed destiny in watching Frankenstein — which would inspire him to pursue his scientific career — and this creates an alternate 1986 in which Edna used him and his inventions to turn Hill Valley into a quasi-Orwellian conformist society.
+Marty, who is considered a model citizen in this reality, is forced to break rules to get an audience with Doc — now called "Citizen Brown" — and painstakingly tries to persuade him about his supposed original destiny.
+After Citizen Brown learns that Edna usurped his "Citizen Plus" rehabilitation program to brainwash Hill Valley into perfect conformity, he agrees with Marty.
+Edna detains Citizen Brown and Marty, who manage to escape with the help of the alternate versions of Marty's father George and girlfriend Jennifer Parker.